 The on-Base transportation network is sufficient to handle the existing traffic volume.
 The road system has a good foundation and requires only minor maintenance repair on the top surface (Davis-Monthan AFB, 2016a).
 Upgrades to the transportation system under Alternative 1 would occur primarily through the construction of parking areas as part of new facilities (see Table 2-2).
-Projects 17 and 36 would create upgrades to ECPs and improve security at the MSA, while Project 26 would improve pedestrian connectivity throughout the MSA.
-Project 18 would repair existing paved roads in the MSA operations area and replace the road surfaces and entrances to the munition storage igloos.
+Projects 17 and 36 would create upgrades to ECPs and improve security at the MSA, while Project 26 improves pedestrian connectivity throughout the MSA.
+Project 18 repairs existing paved roads in the MSA operations area and replaces the road surfaces and entrances to the munition storage igloos.
 Alternative 1 would improve parking and pedestrian access, the ECP, and roads in the MSA.
-Increased truck traffic and construction workers commuting to the Installation during periods of construction would be expected to cause temporary increases in congestion on local roads.
-At project sites, temporary lane closures would be expected during construction activities.
+Increased truck traffic and construction workers commuting to the Installation during periods of construction are expected to cause temporary increases in congestion on local roads.
+At project sites, temporary lane closures are expected during construction and demolition activities.

-Project 19 would provide electrical grounding equipment and interior lighting to igloos to improve safety of operations in the MSA.
+Project 19 provides electrical grounding equipment and interior lighting to igloos to improve safety of operations in the MSA.
 This project would provide a beneficial impact to the MSA by improving safety and security.
 Short-term, negligible, adverse impacts on the electrical distribution system through service disruption may occur during the construction of new facilities and demolition of older buildings.
-Under the Proposed Action, the operation of newly constructed buildings would have the potential to increase electrical demand; however, any increase in electrical usage would be partially offset through demolition of older, less energy-efficient buildings and new, energy-efficient construction consistent with EO 13693, Planning for Federal Sustainability in the Next Decade.
-Net changes in long-term demand would be anticipated to be minimal and within the available capacity of the electrical system.
+Under the Proposed Action, the operation of newly constructed buildings has the potential to increase electrical demand; however, any increase in electrical usage would be partially offset through demolition of older, less energy-efficient buildings and new, energy-efficient construction consistent with EO 13693, Planning for Federal Sustainability in the Next Decade.
+Net changes in long-term demand are anticipated to be minimal and within the available capacity of the electrical system.

-There would be no expected impacts to natural gas utilities due to the system's excellent condition and capacity to meet current and future demands.
+No impacts to natural gas utilities are expected due to the system's excellent condition and capacity to meet current and future demands.

 Short-term, negligible, adverse impacts on the potable water supply system may occur during construction when existing water lines are connected to new buildings.
-Long-term, adverse impacts would not be expected to occur as changes in demand would be minimal, and the potable water supply system has the capacity to meet new demands.
+Long-term, adverse impacts are not expected to occur as changes in demand would be minimal, and the potable water supply system has the capacity to meet new demands.